 A commercial door is an important part of your business.
 It should withstand a great deal of wear and abuse.
 For the security and safety of your business, staff, and customers, you want to ensure that all the doors in your commercial space are working properly.
-One way to do this is by performing routine maintenance and inspecting of your commercial doors.
+One way to do this is by performing routine maintenance and inspection of your commercial doors.

 Doors used in commercial applications consist of various parts and hardware that need individual attention during maintenance.
 Therefore, our commercial door Washington DC specialists recommend implementing the following checks to your typical spring-cleaning routine.